zamrokk/marketpulse/docs/src/frontend.md

 1. Run a betting scenario:

-   1. Select **Donald Trump** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.
+   1. Select ** Chiefs** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.

    1. Confirm the transaction in your wallet.
 Beware of funding your wallet with Etherlink testnet XTZ, otherwise you will receive an `OutOfFund` error

    1. Disconnect and connect with another account in your wallet.

-   1. Select **Kamala Harris** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.
+   1. Select **Lions ** on the select box on the right corner, choose a small amount like **0.00001 XTZ**, and click the **Bet** button.

    1. Confirm the transaction in your wallet.

-      Both candidates have 50% of chance to win.
+      Both teams have 50% of chance to win.
 Note: Default platform fees have been set to 10%, and the odds calculation take those fees into account.

    1. Click one of the **Winner** buttons to resolve the poll.